mxoney/Discord-Reporter/README.md

 7. All set!

 ## Legal Notice
-This is illegal if you use it without the consent of the creators — in this case, the Discord team.
+This is illegal and against Discord's Terms of Service.
 I am not accountable for any of your actions; this was merely a speedrun to demonstrate how report bots work.
 Please do not misuse this tool.